Southampton and Dorchester Railway: Poole

 The town of Poole had a station on the south side of the Quay Channel, and road access to Poole itself was over a toll bridge.
 The branch line to this Poole station made an east-facing junction with the main line at what is now station, then called Poole Junction.
 The branch seems to have extended eastwards from Poole station to a "Ballast Quay" at the eastern extremity of the headland.

 From 1 November 1860 the Dorset Central Railway opened its line from Wimborne to Blandford.
 Their engines were serviced there, and LSWR engines took their goods wagons onwards to Poole.
 Moreover, as the price for the Dorset Central dropping a proposal to extend its own line into Poole, the LSWR was obliged to take Dorset Central through passenger coaches to Poole from Wimborne.
 In 1863, the Dorset Central merged with the Somerset Central Railway to form the Somerset and Dorset Railway.

 On 2 December 1872 the LSWR opened a new connecting line from what became station via the eastern side of Holes Bay to a new Poole station in the town itself, which connected end-on with the LSWR's new direct line through Bournemouth.
-The later Broadstone station was in fact called New Poole Junction at first, in contrast to Poole Junction, which was renamed Hamworthy Junction on the same day.
+The later Broadstone station was called New Poole Junction at first, in contrast to Poole Junction, which was renamed Hamworthy Junction on the same day.
 The old Poole station was renamed Hamworthy, and continued in passenger service until 1 July 1896 when it was reduced to goods-only status.

 New Poole Junction was renamed Poole Junction in January 1875, and after further renamings became Broadstone.
 Passengers from Poole to Dorchester had to change trains at Broadstone until the Holes Bay line (from Poole to Hamworthy Junction) opened in 1893.